stefanweck/dungeongeneration/README.md

 - Field of view for the player
 - Configurable settings
 - A component entity system

-What's next?

 - Turns
 - Interaction with objects, such as doors

+What's next?

 - Different types of rooms
 - Monsters, enemies
 - Looting
 - Treasures
 - Path finding
+- User Interface
+- Text log with actions/events
 - And more!

 <h1>Demo</h1>